 Operational optimization

-Fine-tuning of existing technical installations — typically 10–25 % reduced consumption without investment.
+Fine-tuning existing technical installations — typically 10–25 % lower consumption without investment.

-Most buildings use more energy than they need because their systems are not properly tuned.
-Operational optimization is about capturing that difference before investing in new technology.
+Most buildings consume more energy than necessary because their systems are out of tune.
+Operational optimization captures that gap before you invest in new technology.

 What we do

-- Review of setpoints, operating hours and demand control
+- Review setpoints, operating hours and demand control

-- Analysis of hourly consumption and comparison with operating hours and outdoor temperature
+- Analyse hourly consumption against operating schedules and outdoor temperature

-- Adjustment of ventilation, heating and cooling to actual use
+- Align ventilation, heating and cooling with actual use

 When it makes sense

-- Buildings with stable consumption that have not been reviewed in a couple of years
+- Buildings with stable consumption that haven’t been reviewed in a few years

-- Portfolios where operations are outsourced and no one owns the data
+- Portfolios with outsourced operations and no clear data ownership

-- As a first step before larger measures — the reduction simplifies investment decisions
+- A first step before larger measures — the savings simplify investment decisions

-We do not deliver a single report and disappear.
-The effect comes when the adjustments are sustained over time.
+We don’t deliver a single report and disappear.
+The impact lasts when the adjustments are maintained over time.

 When does it pay off?

-Operational optimization almost always pays back faster than investing in new technology, but some starting points give particularly large gains:
+Operational optimization usually pays back faster than buying new technology, but some starting points yield particularly large gains:

 - Systems that are 3–5 years or older, where the original commissioning and tuning have drifted and setpoints have been changed over time without a consolidated overview